bennofs/vplan/README.md

  -  enable TemplateHaskell, StandaloneDeriving and any extensions GHC wants you to enable
  -  import Data.VPlan.At qualified (in the following steps, we assume the alias A for the import)
  -  make a datatype for your modifier that takes the Schedule type as last argument
- -  call the TH-macro makeModifier like this: makeModifier ''YourDataType
+ -  call the TH-macro `makeModifier` like this:

+        makeModifier ''YourDataType

  -  derive the instances you want using standalone deriving.
-Recommended: Eq and Data.
-Example: deriving instance (Eq (Index s), Eq a) => Eq (YourDataType a s)
+Recommended: `Eq` and `Data` at least.
+Example:

+        deriving instance (Eq (Index s), Eq a) => Eq (YourDataType a s)

+ -  make instances for A.Contains and A.Ixed.
+Look at the implementations of the included modifiers for example definitions.
- -  Use your data type as modifier for the schedule, for example by chaining it onto AllModifiers: type YourModifiers = YourModifiers :><: AllModifiers
+ -  Use your data type as modifier for the schedule, for example by chaining it onto AllModifiers:

+        type YourModifiers = YourModifiers :><: AllModifiers

 These steps may sound complicated, but they aren't as complicted as you might think.

 TODO
 ----
- -  Implement Repeat modifier and combinators
+ - [ ] Implement Repeat modifier and combinators
- -  Maybe some pretty prining for schedules?
+ - [ ] Maybe some pretty prining for schedules?
- -  Serialization of schedules?
+ - [ ] Serialization of schedules?

 Known shortcomings / Bugs
 -------------------------